NBME Self-Assessment Frequently Asked Questions

-Are NBME self-assessments worth the $60 a pop if I already purchased and love UWorld and supplemental texts?
+Are NBME self-assessment exams worth the $60 a pop if I already purchased and love UWorld and supplemental texts?

-NBME tests are indubitably worth their $60 price tag.
+NBME practice shelf exams and tests are indubitably worth their $60 price tag.
 As much as we like shaking our fists at the company who already sets us back hundreds of dollars to register for their test as they milk us for another $60, paying the price is a necessary evil.
-NBME self-assessments offer you something that you cannot get anywhere else, making them invaluable.
+NBME self-assessment tests offer you something that you cannot get anywhere else, making them invaluable.

 Where can I find NBME self-assessment answer explanations?